RarogSoftware/SmartLock/README.md

-# Open and inexpensive DIY SmartLock based on
+# Open and inexpensive DIY SmartLock based on Pico W module
 [![Discord](https://img.shields.io/discord/1024641213363671040?logo=discord&type=social)](https://discord.gg/qQ6NpHG57t)

 A simple solution for a simple, yet complex problem of home security: locking doors.
 This project helps you to create your own extension of classic mechanical door lock.
 You can change you usual lock into smart lock controlled with